goodluckoguzie/goodluckoguzie.github.io/projects/fallingballenv.md

 ## <a id="motivation"></a>5.
 Research Motivation

-Created to address limitations observed when transitioning from discrete to continuous action spaces in SocNavGym.
+Developed to address limitations observed when transitioning from discrete to continuous action spaces in SocNavGym.
 As action choices increased from 4 to 16, prediction errors became more pronounced, highlighting the need for more robust sequential learning models.

 FallingBallEnv serves as a controlled testing ground to explore fundamental challenges in temporal prediction before applying methods to complex environments like SocNavGym.